ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 **If your directory data does not have values for attributes you want to use, then the user accounts must be updated to include that information**.
 To get help with this, see the following resources:
 - [Configure user account properties with Office 365 PowerShell](https://docs.microsoft.com/office365/enterprise/powershell/configure-user-account-properties-with-office-365-powershell)
 - [Add or update a user's profile information using Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-users-profile-azure-portal)

+#### Example: Contoso's segments

+Referring to our example of Contoso with five departments, our list of segments includes the Department attribute in Azure Active Directory:
+- HR
+- Sales
+- Marketing
+- Research
+- Manufacturing

+Although no information barrier policies will be defined to limit HR or Manufacturing from communicating, those segments will be defined anyway.

 ### Define segments in terms of policy filters